For Music Faculty click here

 Bartuška graduated from the Faculty of Social Sciences at Charles University in 1992.
 As a student there, he was among those who started the strike in November 1989; the result of which--to the suprise of everyone--was the peaceful overthrow of Communism (the so-called Velvet revolution).
 Because of his previous experience with the Secret Police, Bartuška was elected as the students’ representative to the parliamentary committee which oversaw the investigation of the Communist Party security apparatus.
 He then published his first book, Polojasno, which sold 230,000 copies and made him independent enough to spend most of the 1990’s travelling, writing three more books and basically avoiding any serious work.

-Veronika Peimer Bednářová is an international reporter for the contemporary Czech cultural and international affairs magazine REFLEX, published by the Swiss publishing house Ringier.
+Veronika Bednarova is a senior reporter and editor for the contemporary Czech cultural and international affairs magazine Reflex.

-Bednářová specializes in cultural and foreign affairs.
-She wrote a special 32-page feature on Silicon Valley, covered the situation in the Iraqi city of Basra, and wrote a travel column called Somewhere in Africa while living in South Africa in 2005.
-She was awarded the 1st Ringier 2002 Award for the Best Cover Story of the Year for covering the 9/11 events in New York and the 1st Ringier 2005 Award for covering the AIDS epidemic in Africa.
+Bednarova specializes in cultural and foreign affairs.
+She has been reporting regularly from the U.S, the U.K and South Africa.
+She wrote a book feature on Silicon Valley, covered the situation in the Iraqi city of Basra, and wrote a travel column Somewhere in Africa while living in South Africa.
+She was awarded the 1st Ringier 2002 Award for the Best Cover Story of the Year (covering the 9/11 events in New York), and the 1st Ringier 2005 and 2009 Awards for covering the AIDS epidemic in South Africa.

-After receiving her Master‘s Degree from Charles University, Bednářová spent two years (1999-2001) at New York University as a Fulbright Scholar earning a Master’s degree in Arts Management.
-While there, she also worked for the Lincoln Center of the Performing Arts.
+After receiving her Master‘s Degree from Charles University, Bednarova spent two years (1999-2001) at New York University in New York as a Fulbright Scholar, earning a Master’s degree in Arts Management.
+While there, she worked for the Lincoln Center of the Performing Arts.

-In 2006, she published a book of her successful travel stories, My American Beauty.
+She has been teaching at NYU Prague since January 2006.
+In 2006, she also published a book of her successful travel stories, My American Beauty.

 Jan Bernard is a professor of Film History and Theory at the Academy of Dramatic Arts (FAMU) in Prague.
 The former Dean of the Film School at FAMU, Bernard has Ph.D., Doc and CsC degrees in Film from Charles University.
 He is the author of several books on film and theatre.

-Čapková studied History and German Studies at Charles University in Prague, at the University of Vienna and in Münster (Germany).
+Capkova studied History and German Studies at Charles University in Prague and at the University of Vienna and in Münster (Germany).
 In 1998/1999, she was a visiting student at the Oxford Centre for Hebrew and Jewish Studies and she spent a semester at INALCO (Institute for Oriental Languages and Civilization) in Paris in 2000.
 Further research stays abroad include the University in Basel (2005) and Free University in Berlin (2010/2011).

-Čapková is currently working on a comparative study about Jewish settlements in the Czechoslovak and Polish border regions after the WWII.
+Capkova is currently working on a comparative study about Jewish settlements in the Czechoslovak and Polish border regions after the Second World War.

 Rob Cameron is the BBC's correspondent in the Czech Republic and Slovakia, covering politics, human interest stories, arts and other issues for BBC Radio, BBC TV and BBC Online.
 Rob moved to Prague in 1993.
 He began his radio career in 1999, when he joined Radio Prague, the international service of Czech Radio, to which he remains a regular contributor.
 Cameron began reporting for the BBC in 2001, and became the BBC's Czech and Slovak correspondent in 2004.
 He has also reported for the BBC from Albania, Poland, Russia and the United States.
 He is currently working on a book based on a three-week journey across the Czech Republic by slow train.